arian1123/TwitterEmotionIntensity/Final System/README.md

 #### Feature Extraction:

 1. Run extract_features() in main.py.
 It will extract all the features, reduce the dimensions of lexicon features, and save them to a file under 'data' folder.
-Note this function also preprocess the row tweets (e.g. seperating punctuations, deleting hashtag symbols, and break contractions) before extracting features.
+Note this function also preprocess the row tweets (e.g. separating punctuations, deleting hashtag symbols, and break contractions) before extracting features.

 #### Regression or Classification: